-If the estate of the deceased receives any income from assets such as rental property or shares, and/or is due to claim any tax refund or franking credits that are owed, the estate is treated as a trust for tax purposes, and you will need to lodge a trust tax return.
+A further tax task is to ascertain whether the estate of the deceased receives any income from assets such as rental property or shares, and/or is due to claim any tax refund or franking credits that are owed.

+If this is the case then for tax purposes the estate is treated as a trust and you will need to lodge a trust tax return for the estate.